 If you don’t have an episode or chapter you can skip the ep001 folder.

 The main issue here is sometimes you have to deal with animation running on several shots.
 We recommend using either symbolic links or to work only on the first shot concerned by the animation.

 It happens that variants of assets must be done for a specific shot or that animation is built separately for each asset.
 In that case, we create an assets folder inside the shot folder.
 In that folder, we’ll create a folder per asset.
 No need to add a folder for the asset type.

 It’s better to transcript all the information in the file name too.
 In some software, only the file name is displayed in the window title.
 So, it’s better to make it explicit.

 Some departments may have different ways to deal with files.
 It can be a good idea to have a different file hierarchy for each department.
 In that case, make sure to document it properly.

-Enforcing a file structure can leads to file duplication and sometimes more process for your CG artists.
+Enforcing a file structure can lead to file duplication and sometimes more processes for your CG artists.
 You shouldn’t be scared of that.
 The file structure is part of the communication between people.
-And in a project good communication is what matters the most.
+And in a project, good communication is what matters the most.
 So it’s better to accept minor drawbacks.
-You will gain much more in efficiency when looking for the right files.
+You will gain much more inefficiency when looking for the right files.

 Even better, it will allow you to develop tools that will be able to work automatically on your file system.
 Pipeline tooling is mandatory to scale your studio.
 In later blog posts, we’ll give you ideas on what to build and how to make it.

 Writing mainly about production management and pipelines doesn’t mean we don’t enjoy looking at beautiful pictures too.
 If you would like broader topics and curated content about the CG industry in general, you can follow us on Twitter!